 - execute an aggressive acquisitions program, targeting diversified commercial real estate assets in secondary markets across Canada.
-The program will primarily focus on office, retail and industrial properties with strong tenant profiles and long term lease maturities.
-The REIT's objective is to have approximately 70% of its income generated from office properties; - leverage the relationship with the REIT's external asset manager, Starlight, through its extensive resources and relationship to source off -market acquisitions.
+The program will primarily focus on office, retail and industrial properties with strong tenant profiles and long term lease maturities. - leverage the relationship with the REIT's external asset manager, Starlight, through its extensive resources and relationship to source off-market acquisitions.
 The REIT will benefit from Starlight's industry and lending relationships as well as the economies of scale and expertise of Starlight's management and staff; and - focus on internal NOI growth and value creation through the use of best-in-class, third party property managers who offer clients the benefits of both exceptional service and local market knowledge and expertise.